rocketeers/docs/I-Getting-Started/Creating-tasks.md

 Now that we've informed Rocketeer on how our application and server are structured, it's time to tell it what to do to deploy it.
 Now, by default it's pretty smart and will know how to install your dependencies and stuff, but that's not all is it?

-Let's review how to do various common things to prepare a release for use in production.

 ## Overriding subtasks: database operations

 Most common task you can create: database stuff.
 When Deploy fires, within it it fires _another task_ (tasks can be nested at will like that).
 That task is called `Migrate`... but by default it does nothing (since migrations are usually framework-specific), so just like we did for `Primer`, we can override it in `hooks.php`.